Kansas City Mass Tort Attorneys

 Contact the Popham Law Firm Today

 The attorney is one of the central players in a mass tort case, and as such, it is imperative to choose an attorney or law firm who is capable of handling such complex and wide-reaching cases.
-As one of Kansas City’s most prominent and respected law firms, Popham Law takes mass tort cases very seriously.
+As one of Kansas City’s most prominent and respected law firms, The Popham Law Firm takes mass tort cases very seriously.
 With a team of lawyers dedicated to protecting people, we’ll aggressively pursue the mass tort lawsuit with the ultimate goal of holding those responsible to the highest effects of Missouri law.
-To pursue a mass tort claim, you can visit our downtown Kansas City offices on 712 Broadway or contact us at (816) 221-2288.
+To pursue a mass tort claim, you can make an appointment to visit our downtown Kansas City offices on 712 Broadway or contact us at (816) 221-2288.